-Nathan Gloier is a technology leader for a Top 10 U.S. bank.
-Previously, he consulted for Fortune 500 companies and built software and product strategy for several early stage startups in Southern California.
+Nathan Gloier is a Group Vice President and technology leader at CBRE, a global commercial real estate services company.
+Previously, he led technology product teams at Capital One, consulted for Fortune 500 companies and built software and product strategy for several early stage startups in Southern California.
 Nathan has an MBA with emphasis in Finance from San Diego State University and a BS in Cognitive Science with specialization in Computation from the University of California, San Diego.
 At UC San Diego, he was involved with the Interactive Cognition Lab and the lab's research of Online Learning delivery.

 June has been in the Vodafone Americas Foundation’s leadership role for the past 20 years, where she led the Foundation’s transition towards “Mobile for Good” programs, a strategy to better align with Vodafone’s expertise in technology & innovation.
 She also developed the Foundation’s Wireless Innovation Project, a competition designed to seek the best wireless technology to address critical global issues; it has identified several winners poised to impact poverty, health, environment, disaster relief and technology access.
 June served on boards and as advisory capacities for several foundation and nonprofit organizations, most notably on the advisory committee of the Vodafone Group Foundation & United Nations Foundation Technology Partnership.
 June received her teaching credential & liberal studies degree from San Francisco State University, masters & specialist credential at the University of San Francisco.